MrCael/startup/notes.md

   - Move the key pair file to this folder
   - Secure the folder by running this command `chmod 600 ~/.ssh/[key_pair_file_name]`
 - Under Network Settings
-  - make sure Auto-assign Public IP is enabled
+  - make sure `Auto-assign Public IP` is enabled
   - Allow SSH, HTTPS, and HTTP traffic from anyone
 - Select storage ammount \(can be upgraded later\)
-- Click Launch instance
+- Click `Launch instance`

 Next you'll need to create a domain with Route 53

 ### Route 53 Steps:
-- On the Route 53 dashboard, type your desired domain name into the Register Domain search bar
+- On the Route 53 dashboard, type your desired domain name into the `Register Domain` search bar
 - Select a domain name from the options and purchase it
-- Go back to the Route 53 dashboard and click Hosted Zones in the menu on the left of the screen
+- Go back to the Route 53 dashboard and click `Hosted Zones` in the menu on the left of the screen
 - After waiting a bit, you should see your domain name.
 Click on it.
-- Click Create Record and do the following twice
+- Do the following twice
+  - Click `Create Record`
-  - Copy and paste the IP Address that correlates with your EC2 Node into the Value text box
+  - Copy and paste the IP Address that correlates with your EC2 Node into the `Value` text box
-  - Make sure the Record Type is set to A
+  - Make sure the `Record Type` is set to A
-  - /(Second time only/) Enter an asterisk \(`*`\) in the Record name text box.
+  - /(Second time only/) Enter an asterisk \(`*`\) in the `Record name` text box.
 This configures for all subdomains under your main domain.

+An optional final step is to associate an Elastic IP Address with your EC2 Node.
+That way you can power down the server when you don't need it to save money and keep the same IP Address when you power it back up again.

+### Elastic IP Steps:
+- On the EC2 dashboard select `Elastic IPs` from the menu on the left
+- Press the `Allocate Elastic IP address` button
+- Press the `Allocate` button
+- There will be a new allocated IP address displayed.
+Click on it and click `Actions`
+- Select `Associate Elastic IP address`
+- Click `Instance` and select your server instance
+- Click `Associate`
+- Copy the Elastic IP Address and navigate back to your domain in Route 53
+- Edit both the type A records you created earlier and paste the new Elastic IP Address into the `Value` box

+Now you have a functioning server with a domain name that you can shut off and turn on at your leisure.

 ## Caddy